atmcgrath/intro-dh/resources/deployment.md

 Now you'll notice that a url has appeared.

-## Waiting for GitHub Pages
+### Waiting for GitHub Pages

 From your main page, you should be able to tell whether GitHub Pages has finished deploying your site.
 After your latest 'commit', you'll see a brownish-yellow dot or a green check mark.

 <img src="../static/progress-check.png" alt="view status of jekyll build">

 The dot indicates that your site is in the process of deploying.
 Once the dot becomes a green check mark, navigate to your URL and marvel at your new website!
 Sometimes this process takes a few minutes.
-While we wait for the site to build, let's talk about what it's doing.